 HDL (high-density lipoprotein) is referred to as ‘good’ cholesterol.

-- HDL cholesterol removes bad cholesterol from other parts of the body to the liver, where it processes cholesterol out of the body.
+HDL cholesterol removes bad cholesterol from other parts of the body to the liver, where the liver processes cholesterol out of your body.
+Higher levels of HDL are better, as it is the protector against LDL (low-density lipoprotein).
+HDL does not eliminate LDL as only a third to a quarter of blood cholesterol is carried by HDL.

 Through the process of HDL, it could help lower the risk of heart disease or stroke.
 It is important to follow a healthy diet and minimise foods that are high in LDL, which could increase your risk of heart disease.